Cabaret Mini Arcade List

 - PlayChoice-10*

-NOTE: Nintendo made two different mini cabinets for PlayChoice-10 (the first cabinet has the coin door below? the control panel, while the second cabinet has it to the right of the monitor).?
+NOTE: Nintendo made two different mini cabinets for PlayChoice-10 (the first cabinet has the coin door below?

 - Radar Scope*